Bhupesh-V/30-seconds-of-cpp/CONTRIBUTING.md

 Follow this style guide to add sample programs:

 1. Naming Style:
-   For example if you are demonstrating `erase` in `list` name your file **`erase.md`** and save it in the `list` directory.
+   For example, if you are demonstrating `erase` in `list` name your file **`erase.md`** and save it in the `list` directory.

-2. For adding Code Snippets in the [`snippets`](https://github.com/Bhupesh-V/30-Seconds-of-cpp/snippets/) directory.
-   Add the following comment header in every program.
+2. For adding Code Snippets in the [`snippets`](https://github.com/Bhupesh-V/30-Seconds-of-cpp/snippets/) directory, add the following comment header in every program.
 The comment header should always be at the top of program.
 ```cpp
 /*
     Author : this must be your name ;)